Stocks, oil sink again as recession fears batter markets

 For most people, the coronavirus causes only mild or moderate symptoms, such as fever and cough, and those with mild illness recover in about two weeks.
 Severe illness including pneumonia can occur, especially in the elderly and people with existing health problems, and recovery could take six weeks in such cases.

-The Dow Jones Industrial Average was down 828 points, or 3.9%, shortly after 10 a.m.
+The Dow Jones Industrial Average was down 950 points, or 4.5%, as of 10:30 a.m.
 Eastern time. after being down as many as 1,365 shortly after trading began.
 If it crosses back over the 1,000 threshold — which is not a big if given how steep swings have been within the same day — it would be the eighth straight day the Dow has moved by that much.

-The S&P 500, which dictates how 401(k) accounts perform much more than the Dow, is down nearly 29% from its record set last month.

 All the uncertainty has pushed many people toward safety.
 Last month, investors pulled $17.5 billion out of stock mutual funds and exchange-traded funds, even though stocks set all-time highs in the middle of the month.
 Money-market funds, meanwhile, drew $25.5 billion, according to Morningstar.